karx/tj-dictionary/docs/src/widgets/wikidata.md

 It shows multiple possible outcomes, also shows images.
 It has also linked with the primary information widget

+## Summary
+* Factual Information from (all) Open Sources
+> Base, gives context, confidence to explore further & substantiate

 **Future Scope**

 - [ ] Further extend for better information